Per Stirpes: The Estate Planning Decision You Can’t Ignore

 Most married people opt for their spouse as their primary beneficiary.

-If you do that, it means your spouse gets the money in your retirement accounts when you die.
+If you do that, it means your spouse will receive the money in your retirement accounts upon your death.

 This scenario is so commonplace that, if you are married and you don’t assign your spouse as the primary beneficiary, you will likely need some special paperwork to make that possible.